Urup

 Ice floes off the north-eastern tip of the island.

-Urup (得撫島; Уру́п, ウルㇷ゚) is an uninhabited volcanic island in the Kuril Islands chain in the south of the Sea of Okhotsk, northwest Pacific Ocean.
+Urup (Уру́п, 得撫島, ウルㇷ゚) is a volcanic island in the Kuril Islands chain in the south of the Sea of Okhotsk, northwest Pacific Ocean.
 Its name is derived from the Ainu language word urup, meaning "sockeye salmon".
+Historically, the island was populated and a Japanese garrison was present in the Second World War and then a Russian garrison.
+Today, the island is uninhabited although there are former mining operations on the island where temporary workers have resided.
+It is administered as part of the Sakhalin Oblast of the Russian Federation.

 Geography and climate

 Urup is essentially rectangular in shape, with a long axis of 120 kilometers (75 miles) and a narrow axis of about 20 kilometers (12 miles).
 It is the fourth largest of the Kuril Islands, with an area of 1,430 km2.
 The highest point is Gora Ivao at 1426 m.
 A number of tiny islets and rocks are scattered around the coast of Urup.